Call Us

 Dialectical behaviour therapy (DBT)

 At Priory, our DBT programme includes both group and one-to-one talking therapy sessions.
 During the therapy, you take the time to address emotional issues related to your personality disorder.
 You learn how to accept your emotions and recognise them as real and valid.
-At the same time, you also discover new ways to challenge and respond to these emotions so that you are able to feel and act more positively in the future.
+At the same time, you also discover new ways to challenge and respond to these emotions so that you're able to feel and act more positively in the future.

 Medication